Image by sasun bughdaryan from iStock

 Chose the right tool for the job

-Cassie Kozyrkov classifies techniques for the use of data into three groups:
+Cassie Kozyrkov breaks down the techniques for analyzing data into three snazzy groups:

-Statistics is used when you don’t have all the facts and need to manage uncertainty.
+Statistics is used when you don’t have all the facts and must manage uncertainty.
 They can help you balance the likelihood of a wrong decision against your data budget, considering your risk preferences.

 Questions to Consider